 11. People will Take you More Seriously

-we selected multiple best GoPro tripods that work with most GoPro cameras.
+We selected multiple best tripods that work with most GoPro cameras.
 Some of them come as just a simple tripod mount adapter while others come as a kit.

 The JOBY GorillaPod is 10.2 inches from top to bottom, but you probably won’t use it when it’s fully extended.
 This is because the GorillaPod has flexible, bendable legs that can wrap around objects like an octopus, so you’ll probably want to take advantage of its maneuverability rather than setting it up like a traditional tripod.